The Middle Road: Route description

 The Middle Road Bridge today.
 It is now used only by pedestrians and cyclists.

 The Middle Road or Commissioners' Road, named so because of its location between what were then the highways (or historic streets) between Toronto and Hamilton, Dundas Street and Lakeshore Road, followed the same path taken by today's Queen Elizabeth Way (QEW), with little exception, beginning at the Humber River and travelling to Bronte Line (where today, the QEW veers south).
 Since the highway followed a concession road, it was straight for almost its entire length, veering only at Browns Line (Highway 27), the Credit River, and at the Oakville border.
 At the time of construction, this route was surrounded by farmland, as most of the towns in the area at the time lay along Dundas or Lake Shore, to the north and south respectively.
 However, the highway spurred rapid development of the surrounding land.
 Middle Road was also a concession created between 1st Concession South and 2nd Concession South during the early 1800s.

 Most of the route was paved with concrete.
-The two roadways were separated by a median varying in width, often filled with trees.
+The two roadways were separated by a median varying in width, (Note: Shragge indicates three to ten feet on page 79, consistent with the minimum of one metre given by Stamp on page 20, but far less than the maximum of nine metres.) often filled with trees.
 Most of the rows of trees along the old country lane were incorporated into the median, and new ones were planted in the gaps, as equal focus was given to functionality as aesthetics.
 Over most of the bridges, the two roadways converged, undivided.
 These were, however, a great improvement from the original bridges, as seen in the picture at top left.
 At Highway 10 (Hurontario Street) was Canada's first cloverleaf interchange, opened in 1937.
+(Note: Stamp also writes on page 20 that construction on the cloverleaf began in 1937.
+Shragge also indicates it opened in 1937 on page 81.)

 One of the elements of the Middle Road, to which engineers paid particular attention in future highway design, was controlled access.
 While the section between the Humber River and Highway 27 was built without allowance for private driveways, and was thus controlled-access, many at-grade intersections existed along the Middle Road west of Highway 27, and many adjoining landowners built driveways to the highway for access, an issue that led to legislation to allow the designation of a road as 'controlled-access'.

 Today, a small remnant of the pre-1930s Middle Road can be found spanning the Etobicoke Creek at the Mississauga and Etobicoke border.
 A bowstring bridge, constructed in 1909, carried the Middle Road until 1932 and served as a farm lane until the section of the Queen Elizabeth Way into Toronto opened in 1940.
 It was the first concrete truss bridge built in Canada.
 It was designed by Frank Barber and built by Octavius Hicks.
 The short section is today named Sherway Drive.